 Optimal New Year’s Resolutions for Kids

-To help you out, we have compiled a list of new year’s resolutions you can lead your kids to take.
+To help you out, we have compiled a list of new year’s resolutions for kids you can lead your kids to take.

 Most adult resolutions focus on what not to do rather than what to do.
 We know that some of our hobbies or a particular lifestyle is unhealthy, in a few cases, detrimental.
 So we want to cut back on them.
 And the primary drawback of kids of this era is overindulgence on the internet.
 Let it be Facebook or Instagram; every social media platform has a potential risk of feeding our children with negative news.

 Doom scrolling has severe effects on our kids’ sprouting psyche.
-To help them come out of it unscathed, a parent should make their kids take a new year’s resolution of not spending a lot of time in cyberspace.
+To help them come out of it unscathed, a parent should make their kids take a new year’s resolutions for kids of not spending a lot of time in cyberspace.